microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

 ## 3.1.
 Dynamic Package Graph

-A process' Package Graph is fixed at process creation.
-There is no affordance to alter a process' package graph at runtime.
+A process' Package Graph has historically been fixed at process creation.
+There has been no affordance to alter a process' package graph at runtime.

 Packaged processes are initialized with a package graph based on package dependencies declared in